The latest devices using computer vision technology and the AI training data that powers them.

 Without this curation of the AI dataset, the neural network has no way to know if a cat-guessing run was successful.
 And it’s the feedback from correct and incorrect guesses that provide the context for machine learning algorithms to restructure a neural network to be better at solving a given problem.

 So, the creation of high-quality, highly accurate datasets is a huge concern in the development of neural network models in general, and computer vision models in particular.
 With a well-formed dataset in hand, along with a well-chosen machine learning algorithm, a developer can largely sit back and wait for their program to improve.

-At Globalme, one of our specialties is the collection, tagging, and overall curation of datasets.
-Whether it’s for market research or scientific insight, law enforcement or product development, any machine learning product requires a dataset specifically tailored to be the baseline needed the job at hand.
+At Summa Linguae Technologies, one of our specialties is the collection, tagging, and overall curation of datasets—whether they’re for market research, scientific insight, law enforcement, product development, or any machine learning device requiring a specifically tailored AI dataset.

 Are you currently using or thinking about using computer vision technology to create business opportunities and deliver better customer experiences?
 For datasets that will set your computer vision solution apart from the competition, contact us today.

 Should you trust voice assistants for medical advice?

 If you have specific health concerns or questions, it’s always best to consult a qualified healthcar...

 Where are we with voice recognition technology in 2023?